 - 1. Other storage, NTS compressors and pipelines have 100% availability (apart from the specific failure condition being considered). - 2.
-Relevant facilities respond within 2 hours of an event being confirmed. - 3.
+Relevant facilities are modelled with a response within 2 hours from the next hour bar of an event being confirmed. - 3.
 If operating conditions require Operating Margins stocks to be depleted they may be refilled2 to the stock profile shown in Section 6. - 4.
 The OM space requirement in each group is the highest OM space requirement of all the operating conditions at each location. - 5.
 The aggregate group space requirement is the sum of the individual locational space requirements.